alfallouji/ALFAL-AWSBOOTCAMP-DATAGEN/README.md

 ## Data Generator

-This tool provides an easy way to generate data sample and push them to following targets :
+This tool provides an easy way to generate data sample and push them to the following targets :
- - Kinesis Streams
+ - Kinesis Streams (AWS)
- - Kinesis Firehose
+ - Kinesis Firehose (AWS)
- - Dynamodb
+ - Dynamodb (AWS)
- - SQS
+ - SQS (AWS)
- - Cloudwatch logs
+ - Cloudwatch logs (AWS)
- - S3
+ - S3 (AWS)
- - CSV file
+ - CSV file (locally)
- - JSON file
+ - JSON file (locally)

+The tool comes with a web GUI and command line script.

+You have full control on the structure of the data that you want to generate.
 The structure of the generated data can be defined within a configuration file.
 The following features are supported :

  - Random integer (within a min-max range)
  - Random element from a list